Kunena/Kunena-Forum/trunk/1.6/README.txt

 Installing or Upgrading Kunena
 ==============================

-Be sure your setup matches the minimum Technical Requirements or the install/upgrade process will fail.
+Be sure your setup meets or exceeds the minimum Technical Requirements or the install/upgrade process will fail.
 If it fails, your data will be left untouched.
 To install Kunena, make sure you read our Installation Instructions before beginning.
 To upgrade Kunena from previous versions (including FireBoard), make sure you read the Upgrade Instructions.
 The Kunena installer now handles both installs and upgrades of existing installations without the need for user